Valor Behavioral Health

 Understanding the Dynamics

-While breaking free from the grips of trauma bonding can be an arduous journey, it is an imperative step towards personal healing and recovery.
+While breaking free from the grips of it can be an arduous journey, it is an imperative step towards personal healing and recovery.
 Here are some strategies that can help you or your loved one regain autonomy:

 • Seek professional assistance from therapists and counselors who specialize in trauma-related issues.